Bob's hometown celebrates his 73rd birthday with a film festival, singer-songwriter contest, photo exhibit and Bobby Zimmerman bus tour.

 The Spring Green General Store in this artistic town on the Wisconsin River celebrates Bob Dylan's 73rd birthday with free outdoor music.

-When the weather's nice, crowds turn out for this street fair, during which Grand Avenue is divided into "districts'': entertainment, family fun, sporting and home and garden.
+When the weather's nice, crowds turn out for this street fair, during which Grand Avenue is divided into "districts'': entertainment, family fun and sports.
 A parade starts at 9:30 a.m. from Grand and Dale.

 Ride, walk or skate a car-free six-mile loop along Lake Monona, around the State Capitol and through downtown.
 There are also family activities, parades, food and music.